 Other Helpful Resources for Choosing Your Major/Career

 - Through the Binghamton University Alumni Association Professional Network on LinkedIn, you can tap an expansive group of fellow alumni for networking.
 If you're a current student looking to learn about career fields, expand your professional network, and or improve you job search strategy, we encourage you to join the LinkedIn subgroup specifically for student-to-alumni professional networking.
 Included in the Student-to-Alumni Professional Network subgroup is a network of Binghamton alumni who have volunteered to be contacted by current students regarding their career.
 Alumni network volunteers can provide information and assistance whether you are conducting a job search, considering graduate school or contemplating a career change.
 Although the Network is not an employment or placement program, it is designed to help you connect with alumni and tap their talents and insight.

 - Counselor Assistance: available on a daily basis to discuss a variety of career issues.
-Stop in during Counselor-on-Call hours.
+Stop in during Walk-In Hours.

 - Career Resource Library: print resources are available in the Fleishman Career Center to help you explore majors and careers.